 The CEO said that the Apple Watch has some amazing apps.
 He also said that he couldn’t live without the watch thanks to its great utility.
 “My expectations are very high on it.
 I’m using it every day and love it and can’t live without it.”
 He added.

 It had been reported for some time that the Watch might start shipping from as early as March.
-There is no confirmation as yet with regard to the battery life of the Apple Watch.
+There is no confirmation as yet about the battery life of the Apple Watch.

 According to media reports, the battery life of the watch might last 19 hours with mixed active and passive use.
 Roughly, it might provide 2.5 to 4 hours of active use.